tide-foundation/TideAcademy/HEIM101/README.md

 Every week a quiz will also be provided to help the student's refresh their knowledge on the topics learnt.

 ## Final Assignment
-The Final Assignment will be completion of the April Competition alongside a short explanation as to *why* your solution required Tide and *how* you improved your app's security with Tide.
+The Final Assignment is an implementation of the Heimdall Javascript SDK in an app of your choosing, with a short explanation as to *why* your solution required Tide and *how* you improved your app's security with Tide.
+Your submission will also act as an automatic entry to our "Tide Inside Competition" with the chance to win prizes and glory.

 ## Marks Allocation
 - Week 1 Quiz      - 5%